ngudimchuk/Process-PFs/README.md

 - angles - histogram of PF curvatures;
 - histlegth - histogram of PF lengths;
 - plotPFs - all PF traces, smoothed
+- PL - logarithm of the averaged cosine of the deflection of the protofilaments from their average shape (blue) and a linear fit (red)